WordCmp.com

 mean (adjective) designate (adjective)

-approximating the statistical norm or average or expected value appointed but not yet installed in office
+of no value or worth appointed but not yet installed in office

 having or showing an ignoble lack of honor or morality